 The battle was called the “Stalingrad of the Burma war” by a prominent Indian nationalist politician.
 Whilst the battle did not resemble Stalingrad in scale it effectively did to the Japanese army in Burma what Stalingrad did to the Germans in Russia; the Japanese army broke itself against the resolute defenders of Kohima and Imphal, was subjected to a fierce counter attack and then retreated in disarray back into Burma.

-What we present is a 15 scenario set, all played on a really unique and detailed historical map unlike any other we've presented to our audience.
+What we present is a set of scenarios, all played on a really unique and detailed historical map unlike any other we've presented to our audience.
 A big pile of counters - with MUSTARD JAPANESE for both systems, our custom military art ... plus MON and ÜBER map sets to round out this limited print run.
+NOTE: Instead of a CG, a large, multi-card scenario is provided.

 NOTE: THIS IS A VERY LIMITED PRINT RUN - and represents a custom order product.
 As long as you see the page you can reserve your copy.
 Ships upon completion.
 Includes 4 sheets of counters, scenarios, special rules and historical map.
 Requires ownership of the ASLRB, Japanese and British Nationalities.
 You can replace them with our NAT Sets.
 Uses Mustard Japanese counters.